supercollider/supercollider/README_WINDOWS.md

     submodule update

-Initialization and population of the submodules was automatically done because auf the flag `--recursive` at the initial clone.
+Initialization and population of the submodules were automatically done because auf the flag `--recursive` at the initial clone.
 If at any point this is required again (message "submodule missing"), the command is:

     submodule init

-Git will usually tell, when a resynchronization is required.
+Git will usually tell when a resynchronization is required.
 If cmake reports missing files during the build, it might be related to un-initialized and/or un-populated submodules.

 This walkthrough expects that you have a working SC build environment in place. sc3-plugins do not have additional dependencies, so you are set.
-Furthermore Qt is not required, which makes things a bit easier.
-On the other hand the CMake find-modules provided with sc3-plugins often fail, so that more manual adjustment is likely to be required.
+Furthermore, Qt is not required, which makes things a bit easier.
+On the other hand, the CMake find-modules provided with sc3-plugins often fail, so that more manual adjustment is likely to be required.

-In order to find out which CMake variables need values, we can do a trial run.
+To find out which CMake variables need values, we can do a trial run.
 For this to be meaningful we need to

   - add the toolchain binary path to the environment path before running `cmake`
   - specify the generator (element after flag `-G`)
-  - point `cmake` to the source (last element in `cmake` command, cannot be omitted on subsequent runs).
+  - point `cmake` to the source (the last element in `cmake` command, cannot be omitted on subsequent runs).
 For MinGW do:

         $> SET PATH=C:\Qt\Tools\mingw482_32\bin;%PATH%